Tromador/Kyngesreach/Rules_Notes/Naval_Combat.md

 ### Reload Time Modifiers

-- PCs or NPCs may attempt a Leadership (Naval) or Tactics (Naval) check to coordinate faster reloads.
+- PCs or NPCs may attempt a Leadership or Strategy (Naval) check to coordinate faster reloads.
 - A Margin of Success (MoS) of 4+ reduces reload time by 1 round for the next volley.
 - Pre-battle readiness (e.g., powder and shot prepped) may also grant a -1 round reload bonus for the first volley only.
   - This bonus does not stack with other modifiers and must be declared in advance.